-Furugrapus ruge
+Paragrapns Page

-I. Introduction 1-6 2
+Introduction 1-6 2

-II.
 Children at the centre 7-15 3

-III.
 Organizational strategy for the global movement for a culture of peace 16-27 5

 A. Partnerships 20-21 6

 B. New information technologies 22-27 7

-IV.
 Actions by the United Nations Educational, Scientific and Cultural Organization (UNESCO) and other institutions of the United Nations system 28-34 8

+Children at the centre Children at the centre

-^{} In accordance with General Assembly resolution 54/248, sect.
+\ In accordance with General Assembly resolution 54/248, sect.
 C, para.
 1, this report is being submitted on 9 September so as to include all contributions from the United Nations system.